 Should the proposal be approved at the conclusion of statutory processes, the Local Authority will be in a position to make the site available for other educational purposes in line with DfE requirements.

-A period of pre statutory consultation was undertaken with a wide range of stakeholders as outlined in DfE guidance.
+A period of pre statutory and formal statutory consultation was undertaken with a wide range of stakeholders as outlined in DfE guidance.
+This report outlines the outcome of the statutory consultation.